jtmullen/submodule-branch-check-action/README.md

 ### `require_head` (optional)
 If the submodule is required to be on the head (most recent commit) of the specified branch.
 Keep in mind that it is possible that this will pass on a PR at the time it is run but no longer be on the most recent at the time of merge.
 Branch must also be specified for this to be checked.

+### `disable_progression` (optional)
+Include this parameter to skip the progression check portion of the action.
+The action will no longer check that the previous version of the submodule is an ancestor of the new version.
+Allows the action to be used only for branch checking.

 ## Outputs
 ### `fails`